Joaoloula/joaoloula.github.io-src/content/posts/face-verification/face-verification.md

 </figure>

 Framed in the domain of machine learning, the problems becomes learning the function $f$ from a labeled dataset comprised of genuine and impostor pairs.
-We evaluate three different approaches to this problem: a simple, linear model of Exemplar Support Vector Machines (SVMs), Siamese Convolutional Neural Networks (CNNs)  and the state-of-the-art identification algorithm DeepID.
+We'll introduce three different approaches to this problem: a simple, linear model of Exemplar Support Vector Machines (SVMs), Siamese Convolutional Neural Networks (CNNs)  and the state-of-the-art identification algorithm DeepID.

 # Exemplar SVMs